chakchurina/embedding-model-selection/README.md

 ![image](https://github.com/user-attachments/assets/0bafbf87-03ff-43be-8f58-5cc7ab0aa271)

-**OpenAI (text-embedding-3-large):** The diagonal is clearly distinguished against the low values for queries from different pairs.
+**OpenAI (text-embedding-3-large):** the diagonal is clearly distinguished against the low similarity scores for queries from different pairs.
 The model confidently differentiates similar queries within pairs and almost entirely eliminates high scores for unrelated queries.
-This property is particularly valuable in applications where reducing false positives and ensuring distinct query separation is critical.

 ![image](https://github.com/user-attachments/assets/44b99535-3241-471a-9acd-fb82d21b5d90)

-**Voyage (voyage-large-2):** The diagonal is poorly defined, indicating a weaker ability to differentiate between semantically similar and dissimilar queries.
-In some cases, unrelated queries exhibit high similarity, suggesting that the model struggles with fine-grained query discrimination.
+**Voyage (voyage-large-2):** the diagonal is poorly defined, indicating that the model struggles to distinguish between similar and dissimilar queries.
+In several cases, unrelated queries show cosine similarity scores as high as those on the diagonal, suggesting poor separation.

 ![image](https://github.com/user-attachments/assets/e0a8c6fd-355a-46ea-b629-9d4f56d6adb2)

-**Alibaba (gte-large-en-v1.5):** The diagonal is more distinct compared to Voyage but has inconsistencies.
-The contrast against the background suggests the model can separate queries to some extent, though not as precisely as OpenAI.
-The model is suitable for tasks that require capturing semantic differences without strict separation.
+**Alibaba (gte-large-en-v1.5):** the diagonal is better defined than in Voyage but has gaps, meaning the model correctly handles some terms but fails with others.
+The contrast with the background indicates that the model differentiates queries, but not as sharp as OpenAI.

 ![image](https://github.com/user-attachments/assets/bf1f3ee8-2735-4a9f-9524-ca707156c54f)

-**Jina (jina-embeddings-v3):** The diagonal is highly pronounced, closely resembling OpenAI's results.
-This suggests the model effectively separates semantically distinct queries while maintaining high similarity scores for synonymous ones.
+**Jina (jina-embeddings-v3):** the diagonal is highly pronounced, closely resembling OpenAI's results.
+However, there are gaps on the diagonal and clusters of high similarity scores off-diagonal, suggesting that the model struggles with this test.

 ![image](https://github.com/user-attachments/assets/339cca02-44fe-443c-b017-31bc007ec6f1)

-**BioBERT and MedEmbed:** Both domain-specific models perform reasonably well.
-BioBERT demonstrates sharper query separation, whereas MedEmbed produces softer distinction.
-However, both models seem to struggle with abbreviations, indicating a need for additional mechanisms to ensure accurate abbreviations processing.
+**BioBERT and MedEmbed:** both domain-specific biomedical embeddings show moderate performance.
+BioBERT provides sharper query separation, while MedEmbed takes a softer approach.
+However, both models struggle with semantics, as seen from gaps along the diagonal.

 ![image](https://github.com/user-attachments/assets/f1963b9d-4ae5-4a8b-b5d2-b752e8b067f7)

-**ModernBERT-gte (gte-modernbert-base):** performs well in this test: the diagonal is generally well-defined, with no high scores outside of it.
-Off-diagonal values are relatively high compared to the diagonal, meaning the model softly separates non-synonymous queries that still belong to the same domain.
+**ModernBERT-gte (gte-modernbert-base):** performs well in this test.
+The diagonal is generally distinguishable, with few high scores off-diagonal.
+Non-diagonal values remain relatively high compared to the diagonal, meaning the model softly separates non-synonymous queries that still belong to the same domain.

 ![image](https://github.com/user-attachments/assets/4352dcd1-d413-4cc1-bd8a-4b3914926a5b)